 To make this pose even more challenging, you can lift one arm into the air, balancing on top of it to increase flexibility.

-There have several Benefits of doing Yoga Seal Pose.
+There have several Benefits of doing the Seal Pose.
 It improves the flexibility of the body and strengthens the wrists, fingers, and hands.

 In this article, I will cover Yoga Seal Pose.
-To read more about the benefits of Yoga Seal Pose, its health benefits, how to do Yoga Seal Pose, and other facts, please continue reading.
+To read more about the benefits, its health benefits, how to do Seal Pose and other facts, please continue reading.

 How To Do Yoga Seal Pose?

 I already told you above what is Yoga Seal Pose is?
-Now I will write how you can do Yoga Seal Pose perfectly.
-So, here is the instruction for Yoga Seal Pose:
+Now I will write how you can do this Pose perfectly.
+So, here is the instruction:

 Step 1: Firstly, you have to do a yoga cat pose.